Ceres: Roman Goddess of Fertility and the Commoners

 But that doesn’t mean her role as the goddess of agriculture should be completely surpassed.

 In this role, Ceres was closely related to Gaia, the goddess of the earth.
 Well actually, she was related to Terra: the Roman equivalent of Gaia.
-She oversaw reproduction and growth of animals and crops.
-Terra was in this sense the cause of crops to exist, while Ceres is the one that placed them on the earth and let them grow.
+She oversaw the reproduction and growth of animals and crops.
+Terra was in this sense the cause of crops to exist, while Ceres is the one that placed them in the earth and let them grow.

 Gaia and Demeter show up in several Greek rites, which were also adopted in older Roman rites.
 When it comes to Ceres, her biggest festival was the Cerialia.
 It was part of a cycle of agrarian festivals that occupied half of the month of April.
 The festivals were dedicated to assuring fertility in nature, both agricultural and animal fertility.

 The Roman poet Ovid describes the rituals of the festivals as being inspired by one particular instance.
-It is believed that a boy on a farm in the old Roman empire once trapped a fox that had been stealing chickens.
-He wrapped it in straw and hay, and set it afire.
+It is believed that a boy on a farm in the old Roman Empire once trapped a fox that had been stealing chickens.
+He wrapped it in straw and hay and set it afire.

 Ceres and Grain